 So what can you do?

-You can start by minimizing your dietary exposure to plastic and help support HealthyResearcher.com at the same time by checking out some of my favourite plastic free products at the Healthy Researcher Store.
+You can start by minimizing your dietary exposure to plastic and help support HealthyResearcher.com at the same time by shopping for plastic free products using our Amazon Affiliate Link.

 Check out the sources below for further reading on this subject!